-- PA 375 Public Budgeting & Finance Admin: The content, tools, and techniques of budgeting from the perspectives of the manager, legislator, and citizen.
+- PNH 375 Public Budgeting & Finance Admin: The content, tools, and techniques of budgeting from the perspectives of the manager, legislator, and citizen.
 A survey of revenue raising methods and administration.
 Applicable to public jurisdictions and nonprofit agencies of all sizes.
 Includes accounting principles essential to public management.

 - PA 335 Grant Writing: Provides instruction in writing grants, evaluating grant proposals, and in researching and cultivating funding sources.
 Students will gain an understanding of the link between organizational mission and program development by preparing a full proposal to meet a real-life community need.

 - ECO 369 International Economic Issues (Prereq ECO 200 or 210 and admitted to Seidman College of Business (SCB) or by permit): Selected topics in both international trade and international finance.
-Includes preferential trading arrangements such as NAFTA and the European Union; analysis of barriers to trade and arguments for and against protectionism; the influence of exchange rates on capital flows; and the relationship between international trade and economic growth.
+Includes preferential trading arrangements such as NAFTA and the European Union, analysis of barriers to trade and arguments for and against protectionism, the influence of exchange rates on capital flows, and the relationship between international trade and economic growth.

 - ITC 100 Introduction to Intercultural Competence: This course introduces students to the concept of cultural competence, and provides them with the knowledge and application of skills necessary to succeed in diverse settings.
 This course examines theories of intercultural engagement and then requires students to consider how they might apply knowledge in diverse practical settings.

-- MGT 303 International Business and Culture (Prereg Junior standing and admitted to SCB or by permit): An introduction to the issues that a company will experience when doing business in a global economy.
+- MGT 303 International Business and Culture (Prereq Junior standing and admitted to SCB or by permit): An introduction to the issues that a company will experience when doing business in a global economy.
 Emphasis is on the influence of culture on business practices.
 Topics will include economic structures, marketing approaches, accounting and financial issues, management and organization issues, and distribution issues.